Martin & Nessie lived in several rented houses

 snow, others in the family had to push the car, including Floyd

 & Helen.
 Willie’s mother, Nessie, joined her as Sam attempted

 to drive her through the snow to the hospital.
 From her parents

-home (Murphy Jones place) they drove toward the old Gold Mine on
+home (Murphy Jones place) they drove toward the old Gold Mine,

-Mathis Chapel Rd. in order to stop by their little 2-room house
+near what is today called the Mathis Chapel Rd., in order to stop by their little 2-room house

 and pick up some clothes for Willie.
 From there, they turned

 back on E. Bandys Rd. heading toward CharlieLoftin’s Home, as